Flashlights Unlimited Home Products Without Equal - Service Beyond Compare Flashlights Unlimited Products

 still powered by disposable primary batteries.
 The most common types of primary

-batteries for use in flashlights are carbon / zinc, alkaline, and lithium.
+batteries used in flashlights are carbon / zinc, alkaline, and lithium.
 Each type has

 specific advantages and disadvantages, but all of them have a limited storage life.

-Low-cost carbon batteries, now most commonly known as "heavy duty" batteries, are
+Low-cost carbon/zinc batteries, now most commonly known as "General Purpose" or

-decades.
-Carbon batteries are usually very inexpensive, but they have a very limited
+usually very inexpensive, but they deliver very limited energy capacities, resulting in a

-energy capacity, resulting in relatively short shelf life (storage time) and operating life
+relatively short shelf life (storage time) and operating life (run time).
+Carbon/zinc units

 The more expensive alkaline batteries utilize a more modern technology (popularized